Breast cancer screening statistics

 From Statistics Explained

-Data from EHIS WAVE I (collection round 2008 data), most recent data: Further Eurostat information, Database.
+Data from EHIS WAVE I (collection round 2008 data - published in April 2012).
+Most recent data: Further Eurostat information, Database.

 Cancer of the breast is one of the most common types of cancer among women worldwide.
 In 2009, the standardised death rate of breast cancer for the EU-27 stood at 23.1 deaths per 100 000 inhabitants.
 The risk of breast cancer increases with age, family cancer history, unusual hormonal and reproductive factors, unhealthy life style and many other factors.
 There are three forms of breast examination: a mammogram (X-ray of the breast by a specialist), a clinical examination of the breast (by a doctor or a nurse to look for changes or lumps) and self-examination of the breast.
 This statistical article focuses on mammographic screening in selected European countries.